mauro-andre/CuboMX/README.md

-# CuboMX Documentation (Refactored)
+# CuboMX Documentation

 ## 1. Introduction

-CuboMX is a reactive micro-framework for JavaScript, designed to be lightweight, powerful, and easy to maintain.
+CuboMX is a reactive micro-framework for JavaScript, built from the ground up to be the best way to add modern, reactive user interfaces to Server-Side Rendered (SSR) applications.
 Its philosophy is based on enhancing HTML with reactivity through a simple, explicit, and predictable global API.

 **Core Principles:**

+-   **JavaScript is the Home for Logic:** Unlike other frameworks that encourage complex logic within HTML attributes, CuboMX believes that JavaScript is the proper place for application logic.
+Components are written in pure JavaScript, keeping your HTML clean and focused on structure.
+-   **HTML is for State Binding, Not Logic:** The role of HTML is to declaratively bind elements to your JavaScript state.
+Directives like `mx-text` and `mx-on` are simple, explicit bridges, not a place to write inline JavaScript programs.
--   **Global Flat API:** All reactive state (stores and components) is accessed directly from the global `CuboMX` object (e.g., `CuboMX.theme`, `CuboMX.myForm`).
-This eliminates complexity by removing implicit scopes.
+-   **Global, Predictable State:** All reactive state is managed on a single, flat global `CuboMX` object.
+This eliminates the complexity of nested scopes and makes it immediately clear where your data lives, creating a predictable and easy-to-debug environment.
--   **HTML as the Source of Truth:** The UI structure and bindings are defined directly in the HTML, with explicit references to the global state.
--   **Minimal Overhead:** With no virtual DOM, CuboMX manipulates the real DOM efficiently.
+-   **SSR-First Hydration:** CuboMX is built with Server-Side Rendering as a primary use case.
+Its directives are designed to effortlessly "hydrate" the state of your application from the initial HTML rendered by the server, bridging the gap between backend and frontend.

 ## 2. Installation and Initialization